RodBC/RodBC/README.md

 ### If you got a good challenge, let me know;

-- 🔭 currently working at Locus Custom Software as a Web Developer
+- 🔭 currently working at Encora Inc. as a Software Developer | BI-analyst
-- 📫 Contact me at: rbc6@cin.ufpe.br
+- 📫 Contact me at: decastro.rbc@gmail.com
-- ⚡ Fun fact: I've done my sophomore year in the US, Texas - San Antonio.
--  Currently living in another state of Brazil - Recife, PE - for college 👨‍💻

 <div align="center">
   <a href="https://github.com/RodBC">